 Here is a very brief rundown of the IT industry in the Philippines.
 It has been successful especially in the field of BPO (Business Process Outsourcing); initially it was call centers for the US, Australia and the UK, namely for English speaking markets.
 BPO is now expanding to meet the global needs for more sophisticated KPO (Knowledge Process Outsourcing, such as banking and financial services, legal services, medical services, animation and design).

 Before becoming the president of the PhilNITS, Ms. Akol worked in the IT services sector.
-My best wishes for Ms. Akol, who is an inspiring, energetic, determined, respectful and above all ever cheerful Filipino.
+My best wishes for Ms. Akol, who is an inspiring, energetic, determined, respectful and above all ever cheerful Filipina.